zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
-+ The first virtual actor An-Ruohan of Psyai  will perform her show on [bilibili] (https://live.bilibili.com/23834668) everyday!
++ The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
 + A paper is accepted by AAAI2022.
 + I will go to CMU to continue my research afer December 2021, as a co-supervised PhD student.